rusyaev-roman/pocl/doc/sphinx/source/development.rst

 Using pocl from the Build Tree
 ------------------------------

-If you want use the pocl from the build tree, you must export POCL_BUILDING=1 so pocl searches for its utility scripts from the build tree first, then the installation location.
+If you want to use the pocl from the build tree, you must export POCL_BUILDING=1 so pocl searches for its utility scripts from the build tree first, then the installation location.
 The "make check" testsuite does this automatically.